oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

    ![The unplugged PDB shows as still in MOUNTED status until it is dropped.](./images/task2.3-dropmyappdb.png " ")

-4. Show the datafiles that are part of **CDBTEST**.
-You can see that the datafiles for **MYAPPDB** are no longer part of the container database.
+4. Now, query the datafiles that are part of **CDBTEST**.
+You can see in the results that the datafiles for **MYAPPDB** are no longer part of the container database.

     ```
     <copy>